 If the Packers don't recover after Monday night's controversial loss, history suggests their playoff hopes could be in trouble.

-The Goodell Bowl: That's what I'm referring to Sunday's game at Lambeau Field, which pits two teams who have felt aggrieved by the policies of NFL commissioner Roger Goodell.
-The New Orleans Saints are 0-3 after Goodell suspended coach Sean Payton for the season and interim coach Joe Vitt for six games because of their roles in his investigation of an alleged bounty program.
-The Packers, meanwhile, were the team most impacted by the NFL's attempt to use low-level replacement officials in its first three weeks.
-How much were the Packers impacted by last Monday's loss to the Seattle Seahawks?
+The Goodell Bowl: That's how I'm referring to Sunday's game at Lambeau Field, which pits two teams that have felt aggrieved by the policies of NFL commissioner Roger Goodell.
+The New Orleans Saints are 0-3 after Goodell suspended coach Sean Payton for the season and interim coach Joe Vitt for six games because of their roles in an alleged bounty program, per his investigation.
+The Packers, meanwhile, were the team most affected by the NFL's attempt to use low-level replacement officials in its first three weeks.
+How much were the Packers affected by Monday's loss to the Seattle Seahawks?
 Even if they win Sunday to even their record at 2-2, they face this fact: Under the current playoff format, only 35.3 percent of 2-2 teams advanced to the playoffs.
 If they fall to 1-3?
-History suggests they have a 14.7 percent of playing in the postseason.
+History suggests they have just a 14.7 percent chance of playing in the postseason.

 The Allen factor: Vikings defensive end Jared Allen terrorized the Lions last season with six sacks, three in each game, and a forced fumble.
-Allen has been limited by neck spasms that started in last week's game against the 49ers, and his only sack this season came on the 49ers' final offensive play last week.
-But one way or the other, Allen will be a key part of this game.
+Allen has been limited by neck spasms that started in the Week 3 game against the 49ers, and his only sack this season came on the 49ers' final offensive play that week.
+But Allen will be a key part of this game one way or the other.
 Lions quarterback Matthew Stafford is nursing a strained leg/hamstring/hip, and you can count on Allen testing right away whether Stafford is moving any slower in the pocket.